Health services in prison

 If a person enters prison while already on methadone or buprenorphine, they may continue to receive this therapy through the Opioid Substitution Therapy Program.

-For information about the psychiatric care available in Victorian prisons, see ‘Prisons’ psychiatric facilities’, above.
+For information about the psychiatric care available in Victorian prisons, see ‘Prisons’ psychiatric facilities’ in ‘Prisons and residential facilities in Victoria‘.

 ‘Application to consult a private practitioner’ forms are available to prisoners.
-Applications must be signed by the prison’s health Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. manager, then sent to Justice Health for approval.
+Applications must be signed by the prison’s health service manager, then sent to Justice Health for approval.